First-timer Road Trip to Okinawa – Part 2

 Always a nice feeling to see your food being prepared right in front of you.
 The “volcano” fried rice is an interesting option to have in the menu packages.

 This blog concludes my 2-parts Okinawa self-drive travelogue.
 Having enjoyed this Japan’s equivalent of Hawaii truly reminded me not to succumb to the preconceived impression of places which may not be accurate.
 The beautiful island of Okinawa certainly warrants future visits as there many other gorgeous islands waiting to be discovered.
+For readers on self-drive and with departure flight at a later date), please note that the car rental company provides complimentary shuttle to the airport, which is linked to the city monorail.
+From there, it’s about a 20min ride (300¥ /1 way) to the hotels at Naha city (alight at Makishi station).

 Many sincere thanks for coming along my pixels journey.
 Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!